From Prompt Optimization to Multi-Dimensional Credibility Evaluation: Enhancing Trustworthiness of Chinese LLM-Generated Liver MRI Reports -- with Preliminary Extension to Lung Cancer: Conclusions

 \section{Conclusions}

 This study introduces a Multi-Dimensional Credibility Assessment (MDCA) framework that enables objective, transparent, and reproducible evaluation of LLM-generated liver MRI reports.
 Using this framework, we systematically investigated how scientific prompt design and model selection influence report quality.
-The findings indicate that structured instruction with approximately 10-15 representative examples achieve the most balanced and reliable performance.
+Cross-center validation on an external liver MRI cohort and cross-disease testing on lung cancer reports confirmed the generalizability of both the prompt design protocol and the MDCA evaluation framework.
+The findings indicate that structured instruction with approximately 10--15 representative examples—preferably sourced locally—achieves the most balanced and reliable performance across institutions and disease contexts.
 Among the evaluated models, Kimi-K2 and DeepSeek-V3 consistently demonstrated superior overall credibility.
 These results underscore that both rational prompt engineering and credible model evaluation are essential for integrating trustworthy large language models into radiology workflows for quality assurance and professional training.